mikepowell/HomeAssistant-Config/readme-flic.md

 # Flic Hub integration

+## Update 2/24/2021

+I'm no longer using the Flic integration described here, the range was just not long enough to support my three buttons with a single hub and I couldn't justify another $100+ for a second hub.
+I'm using Aqara Zigbee buttons instead, they look and feel cheaper than the Flic buttons but don't require a hub and the range is good.

+---

 The Flic hub is configured to send HTTP requests to the Home Assistant [webhook][ha-webhook] endpoint.
 This is accomplished by installing a custom JavaScript module onto the Flic hub using the [Flic Hub SDK][flic-sdk].